popzelife/libft-test/README.md

 ### TO DO:
 Few things left to do!
-* Need bonus test functions
 * The debugging mode to complete...
+Debug mode is meant to show the difference between the output of your ft_function and the libc function (or what should have been output).
+* Add a function able to get/catch the user input and give a debugging result of the function on screen.
+* Handle a way to skip functions that were not yet created by user.